OpenEvalProject/evals/manuscripts/elife-100002/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/00ka6rp58 Assisted Reproduction Unit, Department of Obstetrics and Gynecology, Sir Run Run Shaw Hospital, School of Medicine, Zhejiang University Hangzhou China
+1. Assisted Reproduction Unit, Department of Obstetrics and Gynecology, Sir Run Run Shaw Hospital, School of Medicine, Zhejiang University Hangzhou China ([ROR:00ka6rp58](https://ror.org/00ka6rp58))
-2. https://ror.org/048seqj96 Zhejiang Provincial Clinical Research Center for Reproductive Health and Disease Hangzhou China
+2. Zhejiang Provincial Clinical Research Center for Reproductive Health and Disease Hangzhou China ([ROR:048seqj96](https://ror.org/048seqj96))
 3. Zhejiang Key Laboratory of Precise Protection and Promotion of Fertility Hangzhou China
-4. https://ror.org/02kzr5g33 Department of Obstetrics and Gynecology, Zhejiang Xiaoshan Hospital Hangzhou China
+4. Department of Obstetrics and Gynecology, Zhejiang Xiaoshan Hospital Hangzhou China ([ROR:02kzr5g33](https://ror.org/02kzr5g33))

 † Corresponding author

 ## Abstract

 Preeclampsia (PE), a major cause of maternal and perinatal mortality with highly heterogeneous causes and symptoms, is usually complicated by gestational diabetes mellitus (GDM).
 However, a comprehensive understanding of the immune microenvironment in the placenta of PE and the differences between PE and GDM is still lacking.
-In this study, cytometry by time of flight indicated that the frequencies of memory-like Th17 cells (CD45RA − CCR7 + IL-17A + CD4 + ), memory-like CD8 + T cells (CD38 + CXCR3 − CCR7 + Helios − CD127 − CD8 + ) and pro-inflam Macs (CD206 − CD163 − CD38 mid CD107a low CD86 mid HLA-DR mid CD14 + ) were increased, while the frequencies of anti-inflam Macs (CD206 + CD163 − CD86 mid CD33 + HLA-DR + CD14 + ) and granulocyte myeloid-derived suppressor cells (gMDSCs, CD11b + CD15 hi HLA-DR low ) were decreased in the placenta of PE compared with that of normal pregnancy (NP), but not in that of GDM or GDM&PE.
-The pro-inflam Macs were positively correlated with memory-like Th17 cells and memory-like CD8 + T cells but negatively correlated with gMDSCs.
-Single-cell RNA sequencing revealed that transferring the F4/80 + CD206 − pro-inflam Macs with a Folr2 + Ccl7 + Ccl8 + C1qa + C1qb + C1qc + phenotype from the uterus of PE mice to normal pregnant mice induced the production of memory-like IL-17a + Rora + Il1r1 + TNF + Cxcr6 + S100a4 + CD44 + Th17 cells via IGF1–IGF1R, which contributed to the development and recurrence of PE.
-Pro-inflam Macs also induced the production of memory-like CD8 + T cells but inhibited the production of Ly6g + S100a8 + S100a9 + Retnlg + Wfdc21 + gMDSCs at the maternal–fetal interface, leading to PE-like symptoms in mice.
+In this study, cytometry by time of flight indicated that the frequencies of memory-like Th17 cells (CD45RA−CCR7+IL-17A+CD4+), memory-like CD8+ T cells (CD38+CXCR3−CCR7+Helios−CD127−CD8+) and pro-inflam Macs (CD206−CD163−CD38midCD107alowCD86midHLA-DRmidCD14+) were increased, while the frequencies of anti-inflam Macs (CD206+CD163−CD86midCD33+HLA-DR+CD14+) and granulocyte myeloid-derived suppressor cells (gMDSCs, CD11b+CD15hiHLA-DRlow) were decreased in the placenta of PE compared with that of normal pregnancy (NP), but not in that of GDM or GDM&PE.
+The pro-inflam Macs were positively correlated with memory-like Th17 cells and memory-like CD8+ T cells but negatively correlated with gMDSCs.
+Single-cell RNA sequencing revealed that transferring the F4/80+CD206− pro-inflam Macs with a Folr2+Ccl7+Ccl8+C1qa+C1qb+C1qc+ phenotype from the uterus of PE mice to normal pregnant mice induced the production of memory-like IL-17a+Rora+Il1r1+TNF+Cxcr6+S100a4+CD44+ Th17 cells via IGF1–IGF1R, which contributed to the development and recurrence of PE.
+Pro-inflam Macs also induced the production of memory-like CD8+ T cells but inhibited the production of Ly6g+S100a8+S100a9+Retnlg+Wfdc21+ gMDSCs at the maternal–fetal interface, leading to PE-like symptoms in mice.
 In conclusion, this study revealed the PE-specific immune cell network, which was regulated by pro-inflam Macs, providing new ideas about the pathogenesis of PE.

 ## Introduction